sitepoint/debian-image-builder/README.md

 the same time (and debian-image-builder will fail to start if it detects this condition).

+Be careful to ensure that S3 buckets specified by S3_BUCKET and CUSTOM_S3_PATH are located in the same region as the instance running debian-image-builder.
+Failure to do so will result in a "Bucket is not available from endpoint" error near the end of the build process.

-Also note that all included templates make use of the ``move-s3-path`` plugin, so you will need to set CUSTOM_S3_PATH if using those, or delete the plugin reference from the templates otherwise.
+Also note that all included templates make use of the ``move-s3-path`` plugin so you will need to set CUSTOM_S3_PATH if using those, or otherwise delete the plugin reference from the templates.
 Modifying template files is a trivial process.

 ```